companieshouse/node-session-handler/README.md

 ### Reading session data

-Session data is read in directly by accessing `res.locals.session` due to the fact that this variable is populated during the session bootstrap, i.e. `session.start()`.
+Session data is directly accessible via `res.locals.session` for the current request/response cycle -- having been populated during session bootstrap when `session.start()` was called.

-The object returned will have to top-level keys: `appData` and `accountData`.
+The object returned will have two top-level keys: `appData` and `accountData`.
 By now, we all know what each of these represent.

 ### Deleting session data